stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

     3.

-From that frightful smell and that uncanny noise Willett&rsquo;s attention could no longer be diverted.
+From that frightful smell and that uncanny noise Willett's attention could no longer be diverted.
 Both were plainer and more hideous in the great pillared hall than anywhere else, and carried a vague impression of being far below, even in this dark nether world of subterrene mystery.
 Before trying any of the black archways for steps leading further down, the